Take some time for relaxation, chatting, good food, atmospheric shopping, and self-indulgence.

 Close to the 'Latin Quarter' you will find the Magasin department store which is a Mecca for lovers of shopping.
 Here they offer state-of-the-art shopping and carry both Danish and international brands.
 If you are looking for new inspiration, Magasin is a must-visit.

 A trip to Aarhus isn't complete without a nice and cosy lunch or dinner at one of the city's many great restaurants.
-Try the amazing Langhoff & Juul in the Latin Quarter or eat alongside the locals in the informal settings of the city's popular food markets Aarhus Street Food or Aarhus Central Food Market.
+Try the amazing Langhoff & Juul in the Latin Quarter or eat alongside the locals in the informal setting of the city's popular food market Aarhus Street Food.
 Several of the city's restaurants have been awarded Michelin stars, Bib Gourmand and mentions in the White Guide - the level is high and there are gastronomic experiences for all budgets.